 Steps you can take to help your child cope with panic attacks

 There are a number of things you can do as a parent, to help your child to cope with panic attacks.

 Stay in control during the panic attack

 Explain to your child that when they’re having a panic attack, this causes their breathing to become faster, which can make them feel light-headed, dizzy and cause chest pains.
-Teach them to slow their breathing down; this can help to reduce the physical symptoms of a panic attack, and help the panic attack to pass more quickly.
-Tell your child to breathe in through their nose for three seconds (they should feel their chest expand when they do this), hold their breath for two seconds, before exhaling completely and fully.
+Teach them to slow their breathing down; this can help to reduce the physical symptoms of a panic attack, and help it to pass more quickly.
+Tell your child to breathe in through their nose for 3 seconds (they should feel their chest expand when they do this), hold their breath for 2 seconds, before exhaling completely and fully.
 Your child can then use this breathing strategy the next time they’re having a panic attack.

 Teach your child about panic attacks